El Greco: Posthumous critical reputation

 To the English artist and critic Roger Fry in 1920, El Greco was the archetypal genius who did as he thought best "with complete indifference to what effect the right expression might have on the public".
 Fry described El Greco as "an old master who is not merely modern, but actually appears a good many steps ahead of us, turning back to show us the way".
+English author William Somerset Maugham, in 1938, wrote "I do not doubt that he was one of the greatest painters that ever lived.
+I think The Burial of the Count of Orgaz is one of the greatest pictures in the world".
+According to American artist William Alexander Griffith, in 1925, El Greco was everywhere regarded as one of the greatest artists of all time, having achieved the high honor of a classification and is called the "supreme example of the baroque in painting".
+A 1914 Literary Digest article noted, El Greco was "ranked by some critics not only as Spain's greatest artist, but as one of the five or six greatest painters of all time".

 During the same period, other researchers developed alternative, more radical theories.
 The ophthalmologists August Goldschmidt and Germán Beritens argued that El Greco painted such elongated human figures because he had vision problems (possibly progressive astigmatism or strabismus) that made him see bodies longer than they were, and at an angle to the perpendicular; the physician Arturo Perera, however, attributed this style to the use of marijuana.
 Michael Kimmelman, a reviewer for The New York Times, stated that "to Greeks [El Greco] became the quintessential Greek painter; to the Spanish, the quintessential Spaniard".

 Epitomizing the consensus of El Greco's impact, Jimmy Carter, the 39th President of the United States, said in April 1980 that El Greco was "the most extraordinary painter that ever came along back then" and that he was "maybe three or four centuries ahead of his time".
+Historian Eric Storm, who sees the "rediscovery" of El Greco "as one of the most important events of its kind in art history" summarized: